altvox-llc/.github/profile/README.md

-The official GitHub organization of vocal synthesis development company altvox.
+The official GitHub organization of vocal synthesis development company Altvox, a developer of Maghni and Maghni libraries.